thoughtworks/hardposit-chisel3/README.md

 $ make
 ```

-To test the units using Chisel IO testers:
+To test the units using chiseltest:

 ```sh
 $ sbt test